CPE-OAuth/servicestage-eclipse-plugin/README.md

 ### 2. Configure Application

-Each project in your workspace will have a different set of ServiceStage settings associated with it.
+Now you can create your own application projects, each project in your workspace will have a different set of ServiceStage settings associated with it.
 These settings will be stored in `servicestage.xml` at the project root.
+Note: this plugin currently only supports tomcat and node.js applications.

 1. Right-click the project and select `Huawei > ServiceStage > Configure`
 1. Fill in the application information